polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     (Get-Cluster).RoutingHistoryLength = 30
     ```

-### Task 5: Install the Enqueue Repliation Server instance on both nodes of the cluster
+### Task 5: Install the Enqueue Replication Server instance on both nodes of the cluster

-In this task, you will install the Enqueue Repliation Server (ERS) instance on both nodes of the cluster
+In this task, you will install the Enqueue Replication Server (ERS) instance on both nodes of the cluster

 1. Within the Remote Desktop session to s03-ascs-0, start SAP Software Provisioning Manager by executing **sapinst.exe**.